devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ```
 Java is a developement softwares and it is prequisite for Tomcat.
 Tomcat is one of the appliaction server.
 ```
 ![preview](../img/AS1.png)

-## list down the steps to install tomcat:
+## List down the steps to install tomcat:

 ```
 sudo apt-get update